Shot in the head at the burning of the Custom House, Charlie had started his Revolutionary career at the tender age of 10.

 In his pension application Charlie says he was at the 1914 Howth arms landing with Na Fianna and at Easter 1916 spent 3 days in the GPO, doing despatch and food deliveries to the Manure Works and Amiens Street (now Connolly) Railway Station.
 Reassuringly, he adds that as an 11-year old he went home each night!
 Because of his extreme youth, he was ordered home finally on the Wednesday.

-In late 1918 he joined B Coy, 2nd Batt of the Volunteers and initially did intelligence work including hold-ups of despatch riders and commandeering cars from hostile loyalists.
-He was not full-time IRA and also worked with his father in the building & joinery trade.
+In late 1918 he joined B Coy, 2nd Battalion of the Dublin Brigade Volunteers and initially did intelligence work including hold-ups of despatch riders and commandeering cars from hostile loyalists.
+He was not full-time and also worked with his father in the building & joinery trade.

 MacMahon took part in the attempted ambush on a troop train at Killester and on Auxies at Ballybough in early 1921.
 After the ambush at The Thatch, Whitehall he suffered severe injury to his ‘man-bits’ as well as badly torn hands from slipping and falling from a high gate covered in barbed wire.

-He was in the April attack on the Auxy base at North Wall Hotel and shortly before the Custom House operation was involved in an armed hold up at the British Oil Co depot in Sheriff St to get fuel for the Burning.
+He was in the April attack on the Auxy base at the London & North Western Railway Hotel on North Wall and shortly before the Custom House operation was involved in an armed hold up at the British Oil Co depot in Sheriff St to get fuel for the Burning.

 Shot in the Head

-On 25 May, after being shot on duty at the Burning, he was captured and taken to King George V (now St Bricin’s) Military Hospital.
+On 25 May, after being wounded on duty in the Custom House, he was captured and taken to King George V (now St Bricin’s) Military Hospital.
 There, RAMC surgeons fitted a metal plate in his skull.
 The bullet could not be removed, however.
 Attempting to do so was considered too risky by the military doctors.

 Back to a Soldier’s Life